RobMeyer/robmeyer.github.io/content/posts/0003-HugoProblems/index.md

 To each their own, but I've always found it gauche to present the user with a light/dark mode switcher.
 I want to support both views out of respect for the user's preference, but I don't need to shout off the rooftop, "Look at me, I built a website that has supports two palettes!".
 I went over my preferred light and dark mode CSS pattern above.
 This item only required deleting a JavaScript file and a little html toggle switch that appeared in the bottom-right corner of the page.

 ## Simplify Light/Dark Color CSS
-Hugo Coder was built with SCSS and used $variables (not to be confused with CSS --variables) to support light and dark mode themes.
-The problem with using SCSS variables is that you end up needing to pick a default theme whose colors are referenced in the "base" CSS, then conditionally add "override" CSS stylesheets to the document with selectors that override these colors with a second set of colors.
-This also breaks co-location of styles -- whenever you introduce a new style rule with a color, you need to open a different file to introduce the override rule.
+Hugo Coder was built with SCSS and used $variables (not to be confused with CSS `--variables`) to support light and dark mode themes.
+This pattern complicated the theme's SCSS and resulted in multiple css files being downloaded by the client.
+I discussed my preferred theme pattern [above](#code-snippet-light-and-dark-mode-syntax-highlighting), so I'll refrain from going over it again.

-But, there's a better way.
-CSS Variables and media queries simplify all of this complexity.
-* There's only one stylesheet for the browser to load.
-* CSS rules only need to set a given color property once (e.g.`color`, `background-color`, `border-color`) you only need to

 ## Rolled my own SVG Icons